How To Know If Your Car Has A GPS Tracker?

 Below listed are some of the parts you should check;

 This is one of the most general places to hide a tracker because it can be quickly and easily removed by the person who attached it in case of suspicion.
 To sure check all four wheels of the vehicle.
 Use a light source to get a better view or use your hands if you have to feel anything dubious or something that shouldn't be there.

-Check all four wheels, if you find something strange thing that may look like a box, cylinder or something else.
+Check all four wheels, if you find something strange thing that may look like a box, cylinder, or something else.
 Note that, only your breaks should be there behind your wheels.
 You are also advised to remove the brakes and look into them.
 You might find a wire going to a sensor here - Also, you are suggested to remove the brakes and have a look into them.
 It is possible that you find a wire connecting to a sensor but don't touch it.
 Also, not to miss the spiral-shaped, loaded metal above the wheels.

 Check the undercarriage of the vehicle.
-Most magnetic or old GPS trackers are attached in the underside of the car.
-A tracker could be hidden under your car’s trunk with the help of Velcro tape or bolted in place.
+Most magnetic or old GPS trackers are attached to the underside of the car.
+A tracker could be hidden under your car's trunk with the help of Velcro tape or bolted in place.
 However, since the underside of the car is usually dirty, it may get difficult to discern a tracker easily.
 So keep your eyes open for anything suspicious.

 4. Check Behind The Bumpers